 Every year, thousands of people travel to other countries.
 We might be biased, but we believe that volunteering with International Language Programs (ILP) is the ideal way to experience another country — for more than a few reasons.

-From volunteering in an orphanage to teaching English, International Language Programs lets college-aged volunteers really travel and make a difference all across the globe. opportunities across the globe — you can learn a little more about which ILP country is right for you, right here, but if you're looking to know why ILP is different ... why it stands out from other travel or volunteer organizations, keep reading.
+From volunteering in an orphanage to teaching English, International Language Programs lets college-aged volunteers really travel and make a difference all across the globe — you can learn a little more about which ILP country is right for you, right here, but if you're looking to know why ILP is different ... why it stands out from other travel or volunteer organizations, keep reading.

 - Head Teachers